Please Note - If you are cruising around Australia you need to select Pacific.

 Australia means domestic travel within Australia only

-*Some variances apply for Bali, Indonesia, Japan and Middle East.
+*Some variances apply for Bali, Indonesia, Japan and the Middle East.
 Check that your destination is covered once directed to your chosen insurer’s site.

 Depending on your circumstances, such as your age, and your trip durations and destinations, it can sometimes be cheaper to buy two or three single trip policies than an annual policy, so there are savings to be made by shopping around and comparing your options.

 Are you a frequent traveller considering an annual travel insurance policy?
 Check out our top tips for regular jetsetters:

-This may seem like a silly question, but believe it or not, it can confuse a lot of travellers!
-A multi-trip policy, also known as a frequent traveller policy covers you for an unlimited number of short-term trips throughout the year, not to be confused with a single-trip policy that lasts for 12 months in duration.
+This may seem like a silly question, but believe it or not, it confuses a lot of travellers!
+A multi-trip policy, also known as a frequent traveller policy covers you for an unlimited number of short trips throughout the year.
+Not to be confused with a single-trip policy which is one trip that lasts anywhere from 2 days to 12 months in duration.

 No, annual multi-trip policies tend to have age limits of around 65 years.
+Check out our annual travel insurance guide to learn more.
 Use our quote box above to compare frequent traveller policies to see what cover is available for your age.

 As many as you like!
 That's the beauty of this product.
 There are no restrictions on the number of holidays you can take in a year, and you don't even need to tell your insurer each time you take a trip.

 Yes, that's the catch!
-When purchasing you must allocate a maximum trip duration...which means you cannot go on holiday for more days than specified in your policy.
+When purchasing an annual policy, you must allocate a maximum trip duration which means you cannot go on holiday for more days than specified.
+See our guide for annual policy trip limits.